FreeSpaceMind/AntennaPattern/README.md

 ## Usage with AI
 The AntennaPattern_reference.md file is intended to be a minimal instruction set to provide to AI models so that they can sucessfully use the AntennaPattern package.

-digest.txt is a full set of the codebase generated with gitingest, and can be provided if the AI tool requires more information.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.